-It’s not a necessity to hire a lawyer through this process, although Beers & Story Funeral Homes highly recommends that you do so.
-Lawyers help you work through difficult decisions and trivial matters without bias or emotions.
-Upon contacting a lawyer, make sure that you have these documents ready:
+You do not have to hire an attorney, although Beers & Story Funeral Homes highly recommends doing so.
+(We cannot offer legal advice.)
+Lawyers help you through difficult decisions and trivial matters without bias or emotions.

 Here are some other legal considerations that may help ease your stress so that you can focus on what truly matters: honoring your loved one: